 1. Chemical Structure:

 - The bioavailability of flavonoids varies significantly in terms of their chemical structure.
-In general, it is relatively high to that of flavonols and flavanones while lower than that of flavones and isoflavones.
+In general, it is relatively higher than that of flavonols and flavanones while lower than that of flavones and isoflavones.

 2. Food Matrix:

-Interactions with other nutrient s may affect the absorption of flavonoids.
-For instance, fats may enhance absorption of certain flavonoids, but fiber may reduce them.
+Interactions with other nutrients may affect the absorption of flavonoids.
+For instance, fats may enhance the absorption of certain flavonoids, but fiber may reduce them.

 Gut Microbiota: